evidence-dev/duckdb_gsheets/docs/pages/index.md

 -- Authenticate with Google Account in the browser (default) CREATE SECRET (TYPE gsheet);

 -- OR create a secret with your Google API access token (boring, see below guide) CREATE SECRET (
     TYPE gsheet,
     PROVIDER access_token,
     TOKEN '<your_token>'
 );

+-- OR create a non-expiring secret with your Google API private key -- (boring, see "Getting a Google API Access Private Key" below) -- Note that private key is in the format:
+-- -----BEGIN PRIVATE KEY-----\n ... -----END PRIVATE KEY-----\n
+CREATE SECRET (TYPE gsheet, EMAIL '<service_account_email>', SECRET '<your_private_key>');
 ```

 ### Read